A 1-mile stretch of Linden Avenue will be named after the civil rights leader

 The honor has been a long time coming.

 More than 900 U.S. cities have streets named after King.
-The largest concentration is in the South, led by Georgia, which has more than 70 roads named after the Atlanta native, according to an article by Derek H. Alderman of East Carolina University in the New Georgia Encyclopedia.
+The largest concentration is in the South, led by Georgia which, according to an article by Derek H. Alderman of East Carolina University in the New Georgia Encyclopedia, has more than 70 roads named after the Atlanta native,

 But in the city where he died, the omission has been, to many, glaring.